DeadPackets/pwnbox/README.md

 * An `ssh` server installed so you can run the container in the background and still access it with ease.
 * Weekly builds ensure the latest version of all your favorite tools are installed.
 * A companion script to make deploying, destroying and updating PwnBox really easy.
+* A persistent volume to exchange files with the host OS and persistent any data you need.
+* The option to specify a custom startup script for your own customization!

 ## Getting Started